jneen/ry/README.md

 ## Usage

-Ry is a bit different from [other][rvm] [version][rbenv] [managers][n].
+Ry is a bit different from [other][rvm] [version][rbenv] [managers][nvm].
 The major design goal of ry is to be explicit, unobtrusive, and easy to query.
+In the vein of the [n][] package manager for node, there are no subshells, and the only thing it needs to add to your environment is a single entry to your `$PATH` (also tab completion if you like).
 For example, here's how you create a new installation:

 [rvm]: http://rvm.beginrescueend.com/
 [rbenv]: https://github.com/sstephenson/rbenv